 Once an internship is obtained, schedule another appointment with the Department's Internship Coordinator.

-® Please bring a letter from the supervising agency describing the duties the intern will be assigned
+® Please bring a letter or email from the supervising agency describing the duties the intern will be assigned

 ® Please bring a completed application.